cloudrecipes/lambda-wrapper/README.md

   Options:

-    -V, --version             output the version number
-    -c, --cloud <cloud>       cloud provider [AWS]
-    -e, --engine <engine>     lambda function engine [node] -s, --service <items>     a list of cloud services, the wrapper automatically connects to these services and passes handlers to the library
+    --cloud value, -c value      cloud provider name (default: "AWS") --engine value, -e value     lambda function engine (default: "node") --service value, -s value    a list of cloud services, the wrapper will automatically initiate handlers to these services and pass then to the library
-    -S, --source <source>     the source where to find library's code -N, --name <name>         the name of the library in the source
-    -o, --output <path>       path to save deployable lambda archive -t, --test                flag to run library's unit tests before wrapping into lambda package
+    --libsource value, -S value  the source where to find library's code (default: "npm") --libname value, -N value    the name of the library in the source --output value, -o value     path to save deployable lambda archive --test, -t                   flag to run library's unit tests before wrapping into lambda package
-    -h, --help                output usage information
+    --help, -h                   show help
+    --version, -v                print the version
 ```

 All options might be set via `.lwrc.yaml` file: